Roasted Zucchini and Eggplant Lasagna! This is the best vegetarian lasagna ever! So much flavor and so delicious! You’ve got to try this!

 WHY THIS RECIPE WORKS

-This is what I LOVE about recipes from America’s Test Kitchen.
+This is what I LOVE about America’s Test Kitchen recipes.
 You know the recipe has been tested over and over again and made all different kinds of ways in order to find the best recipe for us!
 And I’ve been cooking from America’s Test Kitchen cookbooks for some time now and there has never been a recipe fail.

 From the Complete Make-Ahead Cookbook: